socratesmosko/OnlineCourse-Website/README.md

-# Online Courses React.js Web App
+# Modern Online Courses React.js Web App

 This is an online course react website (front-end only).
 The website allows users to browse courses and view course details.